aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/split-screen/_index.md

             // Access the first worksheet
             const sheet = workbook.worksheets.get(0);

-            // Sets E6 cell as the active cell. sheet.activeCell = "E6";
+            // Set the E6 cell as the active cell. sheet.activeCell = "E6";

             // Split worksheet into four parts